deFarro/blockchain-fl/SETUP.md

 - **Service not starting**: Check Go version (`go version`) - requires Go 1.21+
 - **Port already in use**: Change `BLOCKCHAIN_SERVICE_PORT` in `.env`
 - **Dependencies missing**: Run `go mod download` in `blockchain_service/` directory
+- **"Running in development mode" message**: This is normal!
+The service works perfectly in development mode without any blockchain setup.
+You only need to configure Fabric if you want to use a real blockchain.
+- **Fabric connection errors**: If you're not using Fabric, you can ignore these.
+The service automatically falls back to development mode.

 ### Python Service Issues